Newcastle Center Coordinator

 More information on the student visa process can be found online.

-Students live on campus in three dormitories: Windsor, Marris, and St. Mary's College.
-All dorms on Newcastle’s campus are primarily for freshmen students and international students, so our Loyola students need to keep in mind that they will typically live with flat-mates and dorm-mates that are much younger than them.
-Loyola students can request one of the three, but the entire group will ultimately be divided and placed among the three dorms, so preferences cannot always be honored.
+Students live on campus in four dormitories: Park Terrace (full year only), Windsor Terrace, Marris House, and Castle Leazes.
+All dorms on Newcastle’s campus are primarily for first year students and international students, so our Loyola students need to keep in mind that they will typically live with flat-mates and dorm-mates that are slightly younger than them.
+Full year students will live in Park Terrace.
+Single semester students can request one of the remaining three options, but the entire group will ultimately be divided and placed among the three dorms, so preferences cannot always be honored.
 The dorms are usually six person suites with a shared kitchen and living area.
 Students will buy and cook their own food as there are no meal plans.
 Basic bedding is paid for by Loyola and provided.
 All three dorm buildings are spread out over the campus.

 Loyola students can request one other Loyola student to live in their flat with them, or in their hallway with them.
 However, students are given individual bedrooms and so there are no roommates.
 Also, dorm rooms can be either single-sex or co-ed.
 Students will live with other British freshmen and other international students and they will meet them about a week after they move in.
 (Our students move in early to get settled before the other students arrive.)

-The dorms at Newcastle do not have wireless Internet.
-Instead, they have wired Internet.
+The dorms at Newcastle have wireless Internet in addition to wired Internet if desired.
 Your student will be provided with an Ethernet cord upon arrival.
-The campus and buildings do have wireless Internet, just not the dorms.
+The campus and buildings have wireless Internet.

-We recommend that students do not use iPhones or Blackberrys overseas, even with an international plan.
-Instead, former students have highly recommended Skype in order to keep in touch with friends or family back home.
+Students may bring their smartphones overseas but it is recommended not to purchase an international cell phone plan in the US.
+Instead, students should purchase a plan when they arrive in Newcastle if desired.
+Former students have highly recommended using Skype and Viber in order to keep in touch with friends or family back home.
 Additionally, many students will buy very cheap British cell phones that have a "pay-as-you-go" plan and they can top up for free texting each month.
 This local phone is the best way to keep in touch with British flat-mates, other Loyola students, our coordinator overseas, and local people in the Newcastle community.
 The coordinator will help everyone figure out how to buy a cell phone within their first 24 hours in the country.